marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-30-from-microservices-to-kubernetes-with-quarkus-2.markdown

     }
 {% endhighlight %}

-Notiche that @Counted annotation is the simplest one and monitor only the invocations count.
-The @Timed annotation is the most complete, it work also as counter.
+Notice that @Counted annotation is the simplest one and monitor only the invocations count.
+The @Timed annotation is the most complete, it works also as counter.

 To see the result of this quick implementation we can run the application and run:
 {% highlight bash %}